I became a UX strategist and researcher in my typical klutzy Kristine fashion—purely by accident. Oops.

 Apparently my copy was so bad, I wasn’t even asked to write a second draft.
 Fun fact: copywriting and content writing are 2 entirely different skillsets.

-And then I was fired.
+And then I was laid off.

 And then I was hired back.

 My UX career begins

 But this time, I was put in charge of redesigning the still-standing websites… Something to do with my persistent begging.
 I just knew the websites were not user-friendly, but all I had was intuition.

 Luckily books like “Don’t Make Me Think” by Steve Krug and “E-commerce User Experience” by Jakob Nielsen came out around that time.
 Nielsen quickly became my mentor, and I consumed everything he wrote (or anyone he was associated with wrote).

 Over the next several years, I learned a ton about building, optimizing, and marketing websites.
 SEO, paid search, email segmentation, affiliate marketing, predictive analytics, multivariable testing, multi-touch attribution.
 My 3-person team grew to 25.
 Online sales grew from $1M per year to $1M per day.

 During those formative years, I became fascinated with usability testing.
 I loved talking to customers and watching them use the site.
 They would become confused in ways I had never imagined.
 It was exciting to discover problems and then solve them.